-Victoria does have an independent police complaint body - the Independent Broad-based Anti-corruption Commission (IBAC).
-In 2020/2021 only 0.4 percent of all investigations into allegations against the police were independently investigated by IBAC.130 A 2022 IBAC report found that 22 percent of police investigations into complaints by Aboriginal people were biased.131 These findings were similar to those contained in the previous Koori Complaints Report in 2008.132 Existing accountability mechanisms in Victoria consistently fail to maintain accountability, ensure human rights compliance, change police behaviour or improve practices.
+Victoria does have an independent police complaint body - the Independent Broad-based Anti-Corruption Commission (IBAC).
+In 2020/2021 only 0.4 per cent of all investigations into allegations against the police were independently investigated by IBAC.
+A 2022 IBAC report found that 22 per cent of police investigations into complaints by Aboriginal people are biased.
+These findings were similar to those contained in the previous Koori Complaints Report in 2008.
+Existing accountability mechanisms in Victoria consistently fail to maintain accountability, ensure human rights compliance, change police behaviour or improve practices.